FES or Functional Electrical Stimulation is the latest technology in the management of foot drop.

 Patients simply strap a cuff to the lower leg.
 The cuff has an individually programmed stimulator that sends an electrical charge to the nerves in the leg which cause patients muscles to contract and pick the foot up.
 Unlike conventional bracing, it is the patient’s own muscles that provide the toe clearance as opposed to an external plastic or metal brace in the shoe.
 There are many benefits to this new technology including increase in muscle strength and decrease in spasticity during use.

-Patients with foot drop as a result of conditions involving the brain and spinal cord.
+Patients with foot drop as a result of conditions involving the brain and spinal cord are excellent candidates for the utilization of Functional Electrical Stimulation.
 Stroke, Multiple Sclerosis and spinal cord injuries are the largest patient population benefiting from this new technology.

 Medicare approved for patients with spinal cord injuries.